- Characteristics of Civet Coffee

 Characteristics of Civet Coffee

-Civet coffee known for its high aroma, smooth taste, and low acidity – often quite sweet and very full in the cup – civet coffee is made with coffee beans that are retrieved from the excretion of an animal called the civet.
+The unique tastes and aromas of Civet coffee are likely the reason the coffee has gained such a wide popularity despite the initial off-putting knowledge that the coffee has previously been expelled from the anus of a small mammal called the Civet and then the excrement gathered up and prepared for your cup.
+That’s right: pooh to brew!
+Civet coffee known for its high aroma (in this case, he whole smelt it dealt it and should be proud), smooth taste, and low acidity – often quite sweet and very full in the cup – civet coffee is made with coffee beans that are retrieved from the excretion of an animal called the civet.

 Where is Civet Coffee Popular